 1720 Hasebroek cross-staff (reproduction)After finishing the Davis quadrant reproduction I wanted to reconstruct an even older navigational instrument: the cross-staff.
 I decided to go for a reproduction of the 1720 Jochem Hasebroek Cross-staff as its dimensions where not too large, so getting the correct wood in it's right dimensions should not pose any problems.
-Another reason to go for a late cross-staff was that I wanted to create a staff with all the possible 'options' available (4 vanes, altitude and zenith graduations and Dutch shoes, although the latter were not found with the original instrument).
+Another reason to go for a late cross-staff was that I wanted to create a staff with all the possible 'options' available (4 vanes, altitude and zenith graduations and brass aperture discs, although the latter were not found with the original instrument).

 I started working on this staff in January 2004 and finished it by the end of March.
 Materials used on this reproduction are ebony for the staff, pear wood for the vanes, cow bone (part of the shoulder blade) for the horizon bone or 'beentje' as it was named, and brass for all metal parts.

 The first description of the baculus Jacob dates back to 1342 (Levi ben Gerson [1288-1344]) and it was introduced at sea by the Portuguese around 1515.
 This type of instrument was the forerunner of many different staffs of which the Davis quadrant reproduction is the most famous.